 Note.
 Both In-Person and Virtual options are available!

-“The Ride Along #1 and #2” is a discussion related to crisis intervention and public service.
-In this activity, groups are split into teams of 3 and give each of them a crisis intervention case study to act out.
-In each team, group members portray a different individual related to the story.
-They each read these parts as a group acting the situation out 1 scene at a time.
-After part of the story has been read by each group, I discuss the step of crisis intervention related to that part of the story.
-I also use these rounds to allow groups the chance to provide an emotional response to the situation.
-Each group uses a feelings wheel to provide a response after each round.
-Whatever the dial lands on is the emotion given.
-We then discuss that emotion and how it relates to the story.
-We do this process over and over till the story is complete.
+“The Ride Along #1 and #2” is a discussion related to crisis intervention and public safety.
+In this activity, groups are split into teams of 3 and are given a crisis intervention case study to act out.
+In each team, group members portray a different individual related to the story (Law Enforcement Officer, Behavioral Clinician, or Citizen in Crisis).
+They each read these parts together as a group acting the situation out 1 scene at a time and using a feelings wheel to offer an emotional response for that situation.
+Once each round is complete, I then close that part of the story by explaining the step of crisis intervention covered in that step and answering any questions that remain.
+We then complete that process over and over until the entire activity is completely read through.

 For this activity, I provide 2 different case studies as options for the group to experience.
 They are each separate activities but follow the same curriculum.
 Although both case studies are not explicit, one of them is more mature than the other.